Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A support engineer plans to perform several Azure management tasks by using the Azure CLI.
 You install the CLI on a computer.
 You need to tell the support engineer which tools to use to run the CLI.
 Which two tools should you instruct the support engineer to use?
-Each correct answer presents a complete solution.

 - [x] Command Prompt.
 - [ ] Azure Resource Explorer.